jonathantree/jonathantree/README.md

 As a father of two young children, I have become inspired to be a part of something that contributes positively to our planet and all of its inhabitants.
 By expanding my practical skills in the world of Data Science and Analytics, I am currently looking for a position that will allow me to apply my personal interests, assets, and experience to this goal.

-My passion tends to lie with data visualization and story telling.
+My passion tends to lie with data visualization and storytelling.
 I enjoy the process of generating beautiful figures that communicate the story of the data.
 I think of data visualization as an artform and enjoy casual exploration of the theory as a whole.